National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 ![drawing](https://docs.google.com/drawings/d/12345/export/png)

 Figure image-010-researchlifecycle.png.
-The standard project-management life cycle, applied to research, from project start (“Development”) to closure.
+The standard project-management life cycle, applied to research, from project start ("Development") to closure.
 From [All Children’s Hospital.] ([https://www.hopkinsallchildrens.org/Academics/Research/Clinical-Research-Lifecycle](https://www.hopkinsallchildrens.org/Academics/Research/Clinical-Research-Lifecycle)<span style="text-decoration:underline;">)</span>

 Part of articulating an answerable research question is tackling an analysis as a project, which means  following good [research-project management practices](https://www.hopkinsallchildrens.org/Academics/Research/Clinical-Research-Lifecycle).
 The general project management phases defined by the [Project Management Institute](https://pmi.org) (project initiation, planning, execution, monitoring, closure)are shown in the Fig [xxx](image-010-researchlifecycle.png).
-In N3C terms, “Development” refers to Protocol Design, “Submission” is obtaining a Data User Request ([DUR](#Onboarding, Enclave Access, N3C Team Science)), “Activation” is assembling and running the research team, “Conduct” is the workflow described in Chapter [Analyzing the Data](Analyzing the Data), “Oversight” is the responsibility of the project PI, “Analysis” is further workflow, and “Publication” is both formal (manuscript submission) and otherwise (preprints, conferences).
+In N3C terms, "Development" refers to Protocol Design, "Submission" is obtaining a Data User Request ([DUR](#Onboarding, Enclave Access, N3C Team Science)), "Activation" is assembling and running the research team, "Conduct" is the workflow described in Chapter [Analyzing the Data](Analyzing the Data), "Oversight" is the responsibility of the project PI, "Analysis" is further workflow, and "Publication" is both formal (manuscript submission) and otherwise (preprints, conferences).

-The term “protocol” is used in many ways in science.
+The term "protocol" is used in many ways in science.
 Basic scientists use it for how a particular laboratory reagent should be used or process, implemented.
 In human subjects research, it is the commitment of the researcher to how patients, and their data, will be managed in a study.